moilioncircle/jsonpath/README.md

 ```
 ###scala DSL:

-When you are using `scala DSL`.you don't need escape any char.
+When you are using `scala DSL`.you don't need escape any character.
 for example
 ```scala
 val path = new Path / * / "*" / "abc,bcd"